jordisassoon/S2S_MT/README.md

 - load CVSS as a Dataset with hugging face
 - load Common Voice as an Iterable Dataset (in streaming mode) with hugging face
-- to run the model : Iterate *batch_size* times through Common Voice and save the data in a tensor.
-Find the targets in CVSS and save them in a tensor.
+- to run the model : Iterate through Common Voice (so we have batches of 1) and save the data in a tensor.
+Find the source audio in CVSS and save it in a tensor.
 Run the model on the batch and print the scores.
 Save the scores in a list.
 Redo until end of the dataset.
+Average the scores.

 -> organization and analysis ?